MEE8073 : Understanding Programmes of Learning

 The strands will contain a mixture of facilitator input, informal feedback, student–led online group activity, learner synchronous presentations, structured workshop activities (e.g. sequencing learning experiences and mapping programmes), and critical reflection using a facilitated online discussion forum.

-In the e-learning activities, and in order to complete the assignment, students will be required to read and engage with relevant literature and select a programme from their work context to map, analyse, critique and make recommendations.
+In the e-learning activities, and in order to complete the assignment, students will be required to read and engage with relevant literature.
 Once prepared, students will have online activities to offer the opportunity to revisit identified areas of difficulty and discuss their assignment.
 Following completion of their assignment students will receive feedback which will identify areas for development and they should use this to consider how learning from this module informs their role in developing programmes in the workplace.

 Optional present-in-person study day (repeated and recorded online) will be offered.
 Although this is an online programme there may be an additional opportunities to attend optional on campus events.
 For any on campus opportunity an online equivalent session will also be offered.